contrastsecurity/developer.contrastsecurity.com/docs/getting-started/how-it-works/how-oss-works.md

+---
-# How Dependency Scans Work
+title: How Dependency Scans Work
+---

 Dependency scans work with build tools to list all dependencies referenced by the application.
 This list, also called an [SBOM](../../learn-devsec/finding/sbom.md), is then compared against a list of known vulnerable libraries.